 These are achieved through annual general meetings, continuous communication among members between annual meetings, and an IRF hosted conference every two to three years.

-Asset Integrity - The purpose is to identify how companies are managing the maintenance of safety-critical equipment.
+Asset Integrity - is to identify how companies are managing the maintenance of safety-critical equipment.

-Culture - The purpose is to find a management number of elements/indicators of culture that impact process safety performance within the IRF member countries to prevent major hazard incidents.
-The group's report is available here.
+Culture - to find a management number of elements/indicators of culture that impact process safety performance within the IRF member countries to prevent major hazard incidents.
+The Culture working group's report from 2016/17 is available here.

-Performance Measures - The purpose is to better identify risks and thereby focus IRF engagement with industry.
+Performance Measures - to better identify risks and thereby focus IRF engagement with industry.

-Standards - The purpose is to identify priorities for the development and / or revision of global standards applicable to the offshore oil and gas industry.
+Standards - identify priorities for the development and / or revision of global standards applicable to the offshore oil and gas industry.

 IRF Management Committee